 October 18, 2016

-Slam poetry relies on the spoken word.
-It is a product of competitive events where the artists employ rhetorical skills to capture the attention of their listeners, accomplishing this, in some cases, by discomforting their audience.
+Slam poetry is a rhetorical art—a performance art.
+It contains strong and unavoidable truths that aim to capture the attention of the listeners, often by discomforting them.
 When it comes to social issues and political themes, slam poets want to wake you up.

 Daughter of the Marshall Islands

 When I heard Marshallese poet Kathy Jetnil-Kijiner speak in Portland, Oregon, on September 29th, she seemed too polite—almost shy—to deliver a riveting call to action.
 She referenced slam poetry and gave some background on her adoption of the style following her years at Mills College and her inspired participation in the Poetry for the People program at the University of California, Berkeley.
-By the end of the evening it was clear that this writer speaks strongly for her generation, and will no doubt remain on the front line of arts activism.
+By the end of the evening it was clear that this writer speaks strongly for her generation and of her heritage, and will no doubt remain on the front line of arts activism.

 Tell Them We Are Whispering Prayers